Detroit DIYer cooks up stronger,

 illustrated in the attached drawings, herein incorporated by

 reference.
-Experimentation has shown that flash processing of AISI
+Experimentation has shown that flash processing of

-4130 yields multiple hardness peaks of approximately 525 and 625
+AISI 4130 yields multiple hardness peaks of approximately 525

-to 550C and again from 470C to 360C during water cooling.
+occurs from 650C to 550C and again from 470C to 360C during

-[0013] While the phenomena for this double cooling transformation
+[0013] While the phenomena for this double cooling

-while lesser carbon areas transform to bainite.
+transform to martensite while lesser carbon areas transform to

 [0014] Another possible theory is that the upper transformation